Optimizing Context-Enhanced Relational Joins: Conclusion

 \subsection{Holistic Optimization}

-Without loss of generality, suppose the data of interest are strings and dates stored in an RDBMS.
-Generally, one can consider other context-rich formats stored as binary objects with other relational data.
+Suppose the data of interest are strings and dates stored in an RDBMS.
+One can consider other context-rich formats stored as binary objects with other relational data.
 To allow semantic similarity operations, such as matching strings that are synonyms, have misspellings, or different tenses, word embedding models transform strings into vectors, which are then comparable using cosine distance.
 While RDBMS could execute regex-like string expressions, mapping strings to embeddings allows capturing broader classes of similarity within a model.
 Note that the model can be trained and adapted for different datasets to adjust the notion of similarity, which the analyst selects.

 We are interested in joining two tables over strings, where a condition over dates exists, making the queries selective on both tables.
 In a declarative setting, query specification requires embedding model information and the join condition expression, and the selectivity information from the relational column needs to propagate before the embeddings.
 Otherwise, the whole interaction may result in the user eagerly materializing all the data as in~\autoref{fig:motivation}, performing expensive embedding, and only then filtering.
-In more complex cases and ad-hoc queries, imperative specification and optimization are increasingly difficult.

-Even with a declarative query with a logical plan with correct selectivities and operator orders, the word embedding model must interact with a join operator.
 Physical optimization must address this interaction and account for the tensor data format and the expressions suitable for comparing high-dimensional data.
-For example, while an equi-join over tensors could be implemented as a hash-join, more practical embedding comparisons, such as cosine distance, require algorithms such as nested-loop join for pair-wise comparisons and consider the join, operation, and model data structure access patterns in the algorithm and cost model.
+For example, while an equi-join over tensors could be implemented as a hash-join, more practical embedding comparisons, such as cosine distance, require algorithms such as nested-loop join for pair-wise comparisons and consider the join, operation, and model data structure access patterns in the algorithm and cost model. \Rthree{For example, if the queries are selective and a vector index exists, should we select it or use an exhaustive scan for the operation~\cite{DBLP:conf/sigmod/KesterAI17}.}